 Anyone who makes this roll is infected.
 If they merely inhaled the spores, they must roll every two hours until they are treated with standard antibiotics.
 Usually this means once when infected, once on the car ride to pursue the bus, and once after the big fight on their way to treatment.
 Anyone whose flesh was pierced feels a warm glow as the fungus begins to take root.
 Even if the main body of the Fungus is brushed away, they must make the same Mind roll every minute until the tendrils in their skin are surgically removed.

-Removing the tendrils requires a knife and takes a Wits + Medicine roll, Difficulty 7.
+Removing the tendrils requires a knife and takes a Intellect + Medicine roll, Difficulty 7.
 A partial or complete success causes a Severity One Injury but removes the tendrils.
 Failure causes the Injury but does not successfully remove the tendrils.

 Those who fall unconscious due to Mind damage taken in this way effectively die.
 They remain unconscious for five minutes as their body is converted by the alien fungus, growing physical characteristics of fungi.
 When they regain consciousness, they are under the control of the GM.
-Their Mind damage is entirely removed, but their Mind is capped at 2, and their Intelligence is set to 1.
+Their Mind damage is entirely removed, but their Mind is capped at 2, and their Intellect is set to 1.
 Their primary goal will be to spread the fungus, either by infecting others with their own spores (deployable at melee range at will), or getting people to enter infected areas.
 If no one is around, they will “nest” in a shady, secluded area for a few days until the area is corrupted by the Fungus.
 They will pursue these goals until they die.

 Inside Room 3

 Inside is a cheap motel room that is absolutely covered in blue, bioluminescent fungus.This is where Megan has made her next for the past week.
 The fungus is sparse enough that The Contractors may investigate the room without kicking up a cloud of spores if they're careful.
 The spores themselves glow blue for a minute or so before fading.